xeqi/fu-parser/README.md

 This project is still in its early days.
 Chances are your pdf will not work.
 Bad parses should provide a list of failed parses in the preview output.
 That information could be useful to compare against the parsers and determine what fix needs to occur.

-## Fulminator Import
+## Fultimator Import

-Fulminator provides a json export file for npcs.
+Fultimator provides a json export file for npcs.
 This file can be used to import data into your world.

 NPCs with equipment require that an item with the same name exists in your foundry world.
 The built in ones should be available if the pdf import was used.